-- 1. Representative program personnel (i.e., at least the program director, representative faculty, and one resident) must be organized to review program goals and objectives, and the effectiveness with which they are achieved.
+- 1. Representative program personnel (e.g., at least the program director, representative faculty, and one fellow) must be organized to review program goals and objectives, and the effectiveness with which they are achieved.
 This group must conduct a formal documented meeting at least annually for this purpose.
-In the evaluation process, the group must take into consideration written comments from the faculty, the most recent report of the GMEC of the sponsoring institution, and the residents' confidential written evaluations.
+In the evaluation process, the group must take into consideration written comments from the faculty, the most recent report of the GMEC of the sponsoring institution, and the fellows' confidential written evaluations.
 If deficiencies are found, the group should prepare an explicit plan of action, which should be approved by the faculty and documented in the minutes of the meeting. - 2.
-The program should use resident performance and outcome assessment in its evaluation of the educational effectiveness of the residency program.
-Performance of program graduates on the certification examination should be used as one measure of evaluating program effectiveness.
-The program should maintain a process for using assessment results together with other program evaluation results to improve the residency program.
+The program should use fellow performance and outcome assessment in its evaluation of the educational effectiveness of the fellowship program.
+Performance of program graduates on the American Board of Surgery Surgical Critical Care certification examination and the AAST Acute Care Surgery examination should be used as one measure of evaluating program effectiveness.
+The program should maintain a process for using assessment results together with other program evaluation results to improve the fellowship program.